 F. Establishment of Resident Accounts.

-(1) When [an assisted living program] a licensee manages a resident's financial affairs, the [assisted living program] licensee shall:
+(1) When an assisted living program manages a resident's financial affairs, the assisted living program shall:

-(a) Establish and maintain a system that ensures a full, complete, and separate accounting, in accordance with generally accepted accounting principles, of a resident's personal funds entrusted to the [assisted living program] licensee; and
+(a) Establish and maintain a system that ensures a full, complete, and separate accounting, in accordance with generally accepted accounting principles, of a resident's personal funds entrusted to the assisted living program; and

 (b) Keep the accounts of its residents separate from the accounts of the facility.

-(2) Bank accounts opened for residents' personal funds by [an assisted living program] a licensee shall have minimal or no fees.
+(2) Bank accounts opened for residents' personal funds by an assisted living program shall have minimal or no fees.

 (3) Any interest earned on the bank accounts shall accrue to the resident.